 Did I mention they’re also topped with whipped cream and some sort of magical guava sauce?
-The pancakes were definitely the star of the show, but Cinnamon’s also has omelettes, numerous variations of eggs benedict, skillets, and plenty other classics with their own twists.
-They also have a lunch menu, but if you wake up late and still want your breakfast fix they offer their breakfast all day (open until 2pm)!
+The pancakes were definitely the star of the show, but Cinnamon’s also has omelets, numerous variations of eggs benedict, skillets, and plenty other classics with their own twists.
+They also have a lunch menu, but if you wake up late and still want your breakfast fix they offer their breakfast all day (open until 2 pm)!

 BONUS: best dessert spot on the Windward Coast

-A must stop guilt-free treat spot in Kailua (with a couple of other locations in Honolulu).
+A must-stop guilt-free treat spot in Kailua (with a couple of other locations in Honolulu).
 Think smoothie bowl meets froyo.
-The treat is made from local Hawaiian grown bananas and it has no sugar added (you’d never know if I didn’t tell ya).
+The treat is made from local Hawaiian-grown bananas and it has no sugar added (you’d never know if I didn’t tell ya).
 Get it as a float, in a papaya boat, or a pineapple yacht, and add fun toppings like fruit, granola, puffed quinoa, chocolate, and shaved coconut.

 Check out my Insta for more Oahu content and insight, or my other Hawaii blog posts!
 And if you check out any of these spots use #guidedbydestiny on your pics to be featured on my Instagram!